pr1266/Data-Augmentation/README.md

 ![alt text](https://github.com/pr1266/data_augmentation/blob/master/src/final.jpg)

-# how does this project help you?
+# How does this project help you?
-we designed it to performing image augmentation for:
+We designed it to performing image augmentation for:
 * Normal Classification
 * Object Detection
 * Semantic Segmentation (soon)
 * Keypoint Detection (soon)

-for different backbones witht different input size you can set the output size according to your desired architecture
+For different backbones witht different input size you can set the output size according to your desired architecture

 ```python
 cfg = {